 If your refrigerator or freezer is 25 years old, it consumes on average 1,500-kilowatt hours annually.
 A new unit would consume 400 to 500 kilowatt hours annually.
 Recycling the older unit would free up this energy for other uses and lessen overall energy demand.
-Nishnabotna Valley REC offers either a $25 or $50 rebate to members who recycle their qualifying appliances.
-Download the brochure PDF here.
+Nishnabotna Valley REC offers a $50 rebate to members who recycle their qualifying appliances.

 If you take the Refrigerator, Freezer or Window A/C unit to a qualifying landfill and get a receipt indicating what type of appliance you delivered, you may qualify for a $50/unit rebate.

 Each member can recycle maximum of 3 appliances

 Responsible recycling ensures that over 95% of the components and materials of the discarded appliance are either recycled for beneficial uses or eliminated in an environmentally responsible way.
 Recycling also has a positive effect on your carbon footprint — Recycling just one refrigerator prevents up to 10 tons of CO2 and CO2 equivalent from entering the atmosphere.

 Removing or replacing a refrigerator or freezer with a more efficient model could save you hundreds of dollars each year in energy costs.
 A new unit could literally pay for itself in just a few years.
 Nishnabotna Valley REC offers a $25-$50 rebate to members who purchase qualifying Energy Star Rated appliances.